Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields

-As the governing system of equations is non-linear, it is useful to derive their linearized form about some equilibrium solution which may be useful in a number of analytical or computational settings (e.g. \cite{Bathe1976}).
-We consider the linearization of \cref{eq:systemall}, about an equilibrium solution at time $t\sz$ during an arbitrary deformation.
-For simplicity we assume quasi-static deformation with no body force, i.e. in the force balance equation we take $\ddot{\bx}= 0$ and $\mathbf{b} = 0$.
-Where needed, incorporation of these terms into the linearization can be carried out without significant challenges.
+As the governing system of equations is non-linear, it is useful to derive the linearized form about some equilibrium solution \cite{Bathe1976}.
+Consider the linearization of \cref{eq:systemall}, about an equilibrium solution at time $t\sz$ during an arbitrary deformation.
+For simplicity, we assume quasi-static deformation with no body force, i.e. in the force balance equation we take $\ddot{\bx}= 0$ and $\mathbf{b} = 0$.
+Incorporation of these terms into the linearization can be carried out without significant challenges where needed.

 We introduce a small quantity $\epsilon$, where $\epsilon<<1$, to capture small changes from this equilibrium solution.
-We introduce subscripts $[0]$ to denote equilibrium quantities and subscripts $[1]$ to denote deviations away from equilibrium.
-I.e. we have
+We also use subscripts $[0]$ to denote equilibrium quantities and subscripts $[1]$ to denote deviations away from equilibrium:

-In general we treat $\{\sigma^{(i)}\}$ and $\{\bq^{(i)}\}$ as our independent variables, though we will often refer to $\bT$ and $\bT\sz$ where convenient with
+In general we treat $\{\sigma^{(i)}\}$ and $\{\bq^{(i)}\}$ as our independent variables, though we will often refer to $\bT$ and $\bT\sz$ where convenient with:

-Furthermore, we simply refer to $\dot{\bF}$, $\{\dot{\bq}^{(i)}\}$ and $\bL$ with no subscripts as second derivatives will be small in comparison to other terms.
-We have
+Furthermore, we simply refer to $\dot{\bF}$, $\{\dot{\bq}^{(i)}\}$ and $\bL$ with no subscripts as the second derivatives are be small in comparison to other terms:

 We also use $\bx\sz$, $\Omega\sz$ and $\partial \Omega\sz$ to denote the positions of material elements, the domain, and domain boundary at time $t\sz$.